 You have empathy.
 You can understand the emotions, needs, and concerns of other people; pick up on emotional cues; feel comfortable socially; and recognize the power dynamics in a group or organization.

 You know how to develop and maintain good relationships, communicate clearly, inspire and influence others, work well in a team, and manage conflict.

-From the above, you can clearly see that emotional intelligence is about managing own self and managing others.
+From the above, you can clearly see that emotional intelligence is about managing oneself and managing others.

 Understanding yourself along with your own emotions is the first step before talking about managing others.
-At times you may have uncontrollable emotions, you feel demotivated, frustrated, or even anger when things go wrong.
-An anger management workshop is one of the best ways to help you be aware of the causes of your anger, to understand what triggers this unhealthy emotion, the behaviour patterns leading to anger, and to identify ways to avoid or reduce those patterns.
-You will hone your skills of transforming your anger from a potentially destructive force to a meaningful constructive asset while you gain a new understanding of your own and others’ feelings which improves your relationships.
+At times, you may have uncontrollable emotions; you may feel demotivated, frustrated, or even angry when things go wrong.
+An anger management workshop is one of the best ways to help you be aware of the causes of your anger, understand what triggers this unhealthy emotion, the behaviour patterns that lead to anger, and identify ways to avoid or reduce those patterns.
+You will hone your skills of transforming your anger from a potentially destructive force to a meaningful, constructive asset while you gain a new understanding of your own and others’ feelings, which improves your relationships.

-Maintaining good relationships with people is not easy especially when you are dealing with challenging situationsand people.
-You will need to understand what triggers their negative behaviours and how you can influence their behavioural change.
-People only seem difficult because you lack the skills of an appropriate communication style and it is imperative that you are equipped with the essential skills to handle different groups of people.
+Maintaining good relationships with people is not easy, especially when you are dealing with challenging situations and people.
+You will need to understand what triggers their negative behaviors and how you can influence their behavioral change.
+People only seem difficult because you lack the skills for an appropriate communication style, and it is imperative that you are equipped with the essential skills to handle different groups of people.

 Aventis offers a variety of emotional intelligence courses.
-To find out more details of the engaging workshops, click here:
+To find out more details about the engaging workshops, click here: